 How to Choose the Right ERP System

-- Ease of Use: The system should be intuitive for students, faculty, and administrators.
+- Ease of Use: The system should be intuitive for students, faculty, and administrators — minimizing training time.

 - Customization: The software should adapt to the university's unique workflows and processes.